-It’s been a long time since I reviewed the OpenSky Secured Visa Card.
+It’s been a year since I last reviewed the OpenSky Secured Visa Card.
 Since this card is so popular, I decided to review it again to make sure it’s still accurate.
-There are just some minor changes.
+There are just some minor changes, but I reset the publication date so you know how current it is.
 And I made sure all the generous comments from readers are still in place below.

-I did discover that the APR has gone down 0.11 percent.
-Not much, but at least it’s going in the right direction.
+The APR has inched up a tiny bit, but the APR is still competitive for the secured card market.
 A few years ago, this card didn’t have a grace period and so I couldn’t recommend it.
 But the issuer, Capital Bank, made things right and they added a grace period.

-And OpenSky not only has a grace period, but it’s a 25-day grace period, which is a very generous one.
+And now, the OpenSky secured card not only has a grace period, but it’s a 25-day grace period, which is very generous.
 The issuer has also added a tab on the home page–Credit Education–and it offers valuable information about credit and managing your money.
-I rarely see such a positive change when I review cards, so kudos to Capital Bank for taking care of its customers.
+Kudos to Capital Bank for promoting financial literacy.

 This card isn’t perfect, but one reason it has become so popular with those who are rebuilding their credit is that there’s no credit check.
 And this has been confirmed by my readers and by the issuer.
 So you don’t have to worry about an inquiry having a negative impact on your score.